How To Check Turntable Or Record Player Speed

 |

-No doubt, the speed of your turntable or record players plays a very important role in achieving perfect sound quality.
+Well, the speed of the turntable or record player plays a very critical role in achieving perfect sound quality.

-How To Measure Turntable or Record Player Speed:
+How To Check Turntable or Record Player Speed:

 Method 1: Mobile App (Easy & Recommended)

-1) Install any RPM speed measurement app from playstore or you can directly download RPM Speed & Wow (PlayStore) or RPM – Turntable Speed Accuracy (App Store) on your mobile.
+1) Install any RPM speed measurement app or you can directly download RPM Speed & Wow (PlayStore) or RPM – Turntable Speed Accuracy (App Store) on your mobile.

 2) Remove the record from the platter